 - We wrap the freshly baked cake layers individually while they are still warm with a layer of plastic wrap and foil.
 (If you'd like, you can place each layer on a foil-wrapped cake board for more stability).

 - Then, into the freezer they go for at least a few hours.
-(They can stay in the freezer for up to a few months and would still taste as fresh as the day they were baked).
+(They can stay in the freezer for up to a few months and will still taste as fresh as the day they were baked).

 - Remove from the freezer and allow to thaw while still wrapped until condensation forms on the outside.
 Then unwrap and bring to room temperature (or close to room temperature) before decorating.